tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 All Teletext pages have a built-in home link, by default page 100, but can also be the magazine intro page or another page selected by the editor.

-This function returns a dict with the same elements as *pg.vbi_resolve_link()*.
+The function returns an object of type *Zvbi.PageLink*.
+See chapter `Event handling`_, item *VBI_EVENT_TRIGGER* for a description of the contents.

 .. _Zvbi.Export: